 Availability of phones will be key to the success of 5G.
 Right now there are a handful of android phones that support for 5G.
 Most of them are premium smartphones, but a few are mid-range models.

 Most 5G phones are way above the budget of most consumers with cheap 5G phones being scarce or nonexistent.
 However, as deployment continues globally more affordable options will be available.

 However, you do not need a phone that supports 5G to enjoy the benefits of the technology as devices that runs off 5G to create Wi-Fi hotspot that will offer the superfast speed of 5G over Wi-Fi to your 4G, 3G, and 2G phones will probably be available.

-Samsung currently offers a couple of 5G phones like the Samsung Galaxy Note 20 Ultra 5G, Galaxy Fold, and Galaxy S20.
+Samsung currently a lot of good 5G phones like the Samsung Galaxy S22 Ultra, Galaxy Z Fold 4, and Galaxy Z Flip 4.

-Here are a few 5G phones that are currently available
+Here are a few of the best 5G phones that are currently available